 2. Start With the Most Important Elements First

 A gallery of work and a clear method of contact are the best starting points.
 A method of contact could be a form on a contact page or clear instructions of how to contact.
 Contact information and work samples are the two necessary elements for prospects to see your work and contact you with questions or design leads.
 While you are working on the rest, make sure you have work samples and your contact information for any new leads included from the get-go.

 Choosing work examples to feature in your portfolio is very important.
-There really is no one “right way”, or magic number or pieces to include.
+There really is no “right way”, or magic number of pieces to include.
 Consider the types of jobs you are looking for and choose examples that show your capabilities for that job.
-Portfolios are very different for Photographers, Graphic Designers, Web Designers, and other creatives so it is important to do your research.
+Portfolios are very different for Photographers, Graphic Designers, Web Designers, and other creatives, so it is important to do your research.
 It is helpful to take some time and look at the online portfolios in your industry.
-What do you like about them, what type(s) of work are they including, etc. The time researching is time well spent.
+Ask yourself what you like about them, what type(s) of work are they including, etc. Time researching is time well spent.
 By doing your research, it will make your project go a lot smoother because you will be inspired and will have a clear plan of what you want to include.

 3. Craft a Creative Bio

 Make your “About” page personal.
 Tell your story, not just your job history.
 For some, it can be hard to get started.
 Here are some ideas to get you thinking:

 - What is your point of view on your industry?
 Mission statement?

 - Tell your story.
 What experiences shaped your creative direction?
 What types of actions today are you taking to shape your creative future?